 The 45-minute scenic drive through the Chihuahuan Desert was spectacular, and as it was early, we had the road to ourselves.

 We hoped that by driving straight to Santa Elena Canyon, we'd have one of Big Bend's most popular hikes to ourselves.

 It was a bet that paid off, and we didn't miss anything because the only way back from this southwest region of the park is the Ross Maxwell Scenic Drive.

 We arrived at the small parking area near the Santa Elena Canyon Trail entrance around 9 a.m.
 Finding a spot that early wasn't a problem.
 Picnic tables and a few basic restrooms with flush toilets are available.

 While we were the only hikers I saw, local outfitters were unloading kayaks ahead of a tour group's river trip.

 Mid-morning is an excellent time for this short trail, as the sun is high enough to illuminate the canyon entrance but not yet directly overhead.

 The sheer cliff walls are so tall they afford plenty of shade, keeping temperatures cooler.
-If you're going in summer, keep this in mind, as it can get dangerously hot.
+Keep this in mind if you're going in summer, as it can get dangerously hot.
 We were there in October.